LawrenceGunn/InductiveFieldSupplemental/README.md

 The files contained in this repository are part of the supplemental material for the paper *An inductive field component of the electric field that corresponds to Faraday's law*.

-Two of the computations are for mutual inductance of wire circuits and are implemented in Mathematica.
-These are in the ```mutual-inductance``` directory.
+Two of the computations are for mutual inductance of wire circuits and are implemented in MatLab and Mathematica.
+These under the ```mutual-inductance``` directory.

 The third set of source code is the C++ for straight wire self-inductance and is in the directory ```self-inductance```.